-The Net Pension Liability was measured as of June 30, 2015.
-The plan's Fiduciary Net Position (plan assets) was valued as of the measurement date while the Total Pension Liability was determined based on rolling forward the actuarial valuation as of June 30, 2014.
+The Net Pension Liability was measured as of June 30, 2016.
+The plan's Fiduciary Net Position (plan assets) was valued as of the measurement date while the Total Pension Liability was determined based on rolling forward the actuarial valuation as of June 30, 2015.

-The following actuarial assumptions were applied to the June 30, 2015 measurement date:
+The following actuarial assumptions were applied to the June 30, 2016 measurement date:

 Actuarial cost method Entry-Age normal cost method

 Discount rate 7.65%

 Inflation 2.75%

 Salary increases Varies by entry age and service

 Investment rate of return 7.65%

 Benefit increase Contract COLA up to 2.75%

-Mortality rate table Developed based on CalPERS' specific data.
-The table includes 20 years of mortality improvements using Society of Actuaries Scale BB.
-For more details, please refer to the 2014 experience study report
+Mortality rate table Derived using CalPERS' membership data for all funds